Inala Library Camp Columbia ANZAC Displays

 The artefacts cover all aspects of military, camp and home life that occurred in these locations.
 The items displayed show various types of military ordnance – anti-tank shell and shot, inert bullets, practice grenade and parts, fighting knife, rifle cleaning kits and gas mask parts; army uniform badges and buttons; US Army identification tags; eating utensils and cutlery and, American Coke bottles.

-The medical presence of the hospital at Pooh Corner, Camp Columbia shows medicine and tablet bottles, First Aid bandage packs, Ponds and Nivea Cream.
+At the ANZAC exhibition in 2024 the medical presence of the hospital at Camp Columbia shows medicine and tablet bottles, First Aid bandage packs, Ponds and Nivea Cream.

 Dutch soldiers and their families displaced from the Netherlands East Indies lived in this area.
 Their artefacts are represented by children’s period toy cars, miniature soldiers and cap guns; NEI Army unform badges and buttons; travel container badges, handles and hinges with a clear Indonesian influence, together with the Nivea Crème container showing all Dutch text.